rollyourown-xyz/ryo-website-content/collaborate/working_with_git/what_is_git/index.md

 To make our project and its repositories available for collaboration in a wider community, we maintain mirrors of our public repositories on [Codeberg](https://codeberg.org/) and [GitHub](https://github.com/).
 Specifically, these are:

 - The repositories for our [projects](/rollyourown/projects) and [modules](/rollyourown/project_modules)
-- The repository for the content of the [rollyourown.xyz](https://rollyourown.xyz) website
+- The repository for the content of the rollyourown website

 Further repositories may be made public and mirrored at a later date, such as the repositories containing the deployment code for our infrastructure.